-The fact that bond prices and yields move in opposite directions is often confusing to new investors.
-Bond prices and yields are like a seesaw: when bond yields go up, prices go down, and when bond yields go down, prices go up.
+Bond prices and yields move in opposite directions, which you may find confusing if you're new to bond investing.
+Bond prices and yields act like a seesaw: When bond yields go up, prices go down, and when bond yields go down, prices go up.

-The key to understanding the relationship is to realize that from the time bonds are issued until the date that they mature, they trade in the open market – where prices and yields are always changing.
+From the time bonds are issued until the date that they mature, they trade on the open market, where prices and yields continually change.
 As a result, yields converge to the point where investors are being paid approximately the same yield for the same level of risk.

-This prevents investors from being able to purchase a 10-year U.S. Treasury note with a yield to maturity of 8% when another one is yielding 3% - no more than a store could charge $5 for a gallon of milk when the store across the street is charging $3.
-The best way to gain a sense of the relationship between prices and yields is to look at some examples.
+This prevents investors from being able to purchase a 10-year U.S. Treasury note with a yield to maturity of 8% when another one yields only 3%.
+It works this way for the same reason that a store cannot get its customers to pay $5 for a gallon of milk when the store across the street charges only $3.

-Prevailing rates rise during the next 12 months, and one year later the same company issues a new bond (Bond B) – but this time with a yield of 4.5%.
+Consider a new corporate bond that becomes available on the market in a given year with a coupon, or interest rate, of 4%, called Bond A. Prevailing interest rates rise during the next 12 months, and one year later, the same company issues a new bond, called Bond B, but this one has a yield of 4.5%.

-Here’s how the math works: Bond A is priced at $1000 with a coupon of 4%, and its initial yield to maturity is 4%.
-In other words, it pays $40 annually.
-Over the course of the following year, the yield on Bond A has moved to 4.5% to be competitive with prevailing rates (as reflected in the 4.5% yield on Bond B).
+Here’s how the math works: Bond A has a price of $1,000 with a coupon payment of 4%, and its initial yield to maturity is 4%.
+In other words, it pays out $40 of interest each year.
+Over the course of the following year, the yield on Bond A has moved to 4.5% to be competitive with prevailing rates as reflected in the 4.5% yield on Bond B.

-Since the coupon always stays the same, the price must fall to $900 in order for the bond’s yield to remain the same as Bond B. Why?
-Because $40 divided by $900 equates to a 4.5% yield.
-The relationship isn’t this exact in real life, but this example helps provide an illustration of how the process works.
+Because the coupon or interest rate always stays the same, the bond's price must fall to $900 to keep Bond A’s yield the same as Bond B. Why?
+Because of simple math: $40 divided by $900 equates to a 4.5% yield.
+You won't find the relationship this exact in real life, but this simplified example helps provide an illustration of how the process works.

-Again, Bond A came to the market at $1000 with a coupon of 4%, and its initial yield to maturity is 4%.
-The following year, the yield on Bond A has moved to 3.5% to match the move in prevailing rates (as reflected in the 3.5% yield on Bond B).
+Again, Bond A came to the market at $1,000 with a coupon of 4%, and its initial yield to maturity is 4%.
+The following year, the yield on Bond A has moved to 3.5% to match the move in prevailing interest rates, as reflected in the 3.5% yield on Bond B.

 Pulling It All Together

-Bonds that have already been issued and that continue to trade in the secondary market must continually re-adjust their prices and yields to stay in line with current interest rates.
-As a result, a declining in prevailing yields means that an investor can benefit from capital appreciation in addition to yield.
+Bonds that already have been issued and that continue to trade in the secondary market must continually readjust their prices and yields to stay in line with current interest rates.